 This project hopes to address these

 Following the dissemination of ACNM’s influenza and immunization project materials, ACNM members were surveyed a second time in order to gauge the effectiveness of the resources and to gain further insights to improve immunization uptake among women.
 The final survey was sent out to ACNM members in June of 2014.
-The results will be used to target specific gaps and guide the development of future resources.
+The results have been analyzed and are being used to target specific gaps and guide the development of future resources.

 Each vaccine has rigorous clinical trials before it can be approved by the Food and Drug Administration.
 Clinical safety studies have been conducted for decades on vaccines and pregnancy, and although there are risks with vaccines as with any medication or procedure, studies have shown that immunization during pregnancy protects the woman, the fetus, and the newborn, and that the chance of serious harm is small.
 Side effects vary by vaccine, but the chance of severe side effects is less than the complications from getting the disease.
 The March of Dimes, FDA, CDC, NIH, AAP, IOM and the WHO all confirm the safety of vaccines.